chrthomsen/pygrametl/docs/quickstart/beginner.rst

 The book titles and genres are extracted from the `CMU Book Summary Dataset
 <https://www.cs.cmu.edu/~dbamman/booksummaries.html>`_.
 As the geographical
-information stored in the sales records is limited, the location dimension must be pre-filled with data from the CSV file :formatref:`region.csv
-<../_static/region.csv>`.
-This file contains data about cities and regions as
-shown below (tabs are added for readability):
+information stored in the sales records is limited, the location dimension must be pre-filled with data from the CSV file region.csv.
+This file contains data about cities and regions as shown below (the tabs are added for readability):

 .. code-block:: none